CumulusNetworks/docs/content/cumulus-linux-515/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 The following example imports an entity certificate and calls the certificate `tls-cert-1`.
 The certificate is passphrase protected with `mypassphrase`.

-A certificate bundle must be in .PFX or .P12 format.

 ```
 cumulus@switch:~$ nv action import system security certificate tls-cert-1 passphrase mypassphrase uri-bundle scp://user@pass:1.2.3.4:/opt/certs/cert.p12
 ```

 The following example imports an entity certificate with the public key URI `scp://user@pass:1.2.3.4` and private key URI `scp://user@pass:1.2.3.4`, and calls the certificate `tls-cert-1`.
 The certificate is not passphrase protected.

-A CA certificate must be in .pem, .p7a, or .p7c format.

 ```
 cumulus@switch:~$ nv action import system security certificate tls-cert-1 uri-public-key scp://user@pass:1.2.3.4 uri-private-key scp://user@pass:1.2.3.4